-Rwanda is a must visit destination in Africa and receives thousands of tourists from different parts of the world.
+Rwanda is a must-visit destination in Africa and receives thousands of tourists from different parts of the world.

-It's a small landlocked country located in East Africa, bordered by Uganda to the north, Tanzania in the East, Burundi in the south and the Democratic Republic of Congo in the West.
+It's a small landlocked country located in East Africa, bordered by Uganda to the north, Tanzania in the East, Burundi in the south, and the Democratic Republic of Congo in the West.
 Kigali is the capital city, which is accessible via the Kigali International Airport.

-The country has several main attractions.
+The country has several principal attractions.

-It has a diversity of wildlife, found in the three national parks (Akagera, Nyngwe and Volcanoes National Parks).
+It has a diversity of wildlife found in the three national parks (Akagera, Nyngwe, and Volcanoes National Parks).

 History buffs will revel in the historical and cultural sites.
 On a somber note, you can learn about Rwanda's sad recent history at the genocide memorial museums.

-That aside, the people are friendly, the culture unique across the world and the country itself as picturesque as they come, filled with greenery and rolling hills.
+That aside, the people are friendly, the culture unique across the world, and the country itself as picturesque as they come, filled with greenery and rolling hills.
 What more could you ask for?